hyo04/Evaluating-Parallel-Training-Strategies-for-Toy-Transformers-/report.md

 ### Sequence length VS Raw Throughput & GPU Utilization
 <img src="graphs/seq_len_throughput_util.png" alt="Sequence length VS Raw Throughput & GPU Utilization" width="600"/>

+**Observation**
+- WHile sequential execution exhibits a decrease in the raw and per-GPU throughput, pipeline parallelism exhibits an increase across raw throughput, per-GPU throughput, and per-GPU utilization as the sequence length increase.
+This shows that pipeline parallelism is more beneficial for longer sequence lengths and that its performance could potentially overcome other training methods when longer sequence lengths are used.

 ## 3. Number of layers VS Throughput